MarkLaur/BikeApp/README.md

 - Station list view
 	- Lists all stations and shows their data
 - Station search
-	- Searchable by ID
+	- Searchable by ID or name
-		- Name search not yet implemented
+	- Pagination not yet implemented
+- Station Info
 	- Shows station info
 	- Shows trips starting or ending at the station
 	- Pagination not yet implemented